pdscomp/arsc_remote/README.md

 2.
     a.
 In order to use the krb5 files, add the /bin to your path and point the KRB5_CONFIG variable to krb5.conf.

     b.
 The easiest way to get the ossh bundle working is to run install.user as yourself.
 Then, if it's not already there, you should add ~/bin to your PATH.
-Moreover, ~/bin should be placed early in your path, so that you don't end up trying to run /usr/bin/ssh when you mean to run ~/bin/ssh.
+Moreover, ~/bin should be placed early in your path, so that you don't end up trying to run /bin/ssh when you mean to run ~/bin/ssh.
+    In fact, the ~/.ssh/ssh.config that comes with hpcmp's ssh has options that *break* regular ssh.
+If you get configuration errors, try **which ssh** to check for that issue.

     c.
 To implement all this, I just added the following to my .bash_profile: